Alicimo/SketchyStuff/content/about/index.md

 Finally thank you to Hazel, his wife of over 40 years for her tolerance when he has decided that he really does need to draw a tatty church in some dreadful part of a small town, and for her patience over a coffee (and cake) in a tiny cafe whilst he gets a sketch down.

-By the way, this really isn’t about commissions, but if you are looking for something, you can get me via contact@kelvin-martin.com, and we can see if I can help.
+By the way, this really isn’t about commissions, but if you are looking for something, you can get Kelvin via <a href="contact@kelvin-martin.com">contact@kelvin-martin.com</a>

+Kelvin Martin

+PS the portrait photo is not edited in any way, that’s just Kelvin in front of a poster advertising ‘ Girl with a Pearl Earring’ by Vermeer, c.1655, the star attraction of the Mauritshuis in Den Haag